miwillhite/editable-set/README.markdown

 ### Other Features

 #### Dynamically set the `action` attribute of the form

 If you set the `rel` attribute on your container element, editableSet will use that for the form action.
 This is useful if each set needs to submit to a different url but you only need to initialize the plugin once.

+#### Keyboard Shortcuts (untested)

+`ctl/cmd + s` will Save active forms. `esc` will Cancel active forms.

 #### Default Repopulation